Urgent Care Management of Patients With Thermal Burns | Points & Pearls

 • First-degree burns are superficial and involve only the epidermis.
 Second-degree burns are partial-thickness and involve the dermis.
 Third-degree burns are full-thickness and invade subcutaneous structures.
 (See Table 1.)

-• If prehospital cooling has not been initiated, delayed cooling in UC may still be helpful.
+• If cooling has not been initiated before arrival, delayed cooling in UC may still be helpful up to 3 hours after the injury.

 • Physical examination findings are the only method for UC clinicians to classify burns; however, these findings are only moderately reliable for estimating burn depth.